Galayet Bandora is a simple delicious dish from the Jordanian cuisine! Made with just 3 ingredients in 15 minutes!

 - In a saucepan heat olive oil to medium high, then add tomatoes as well as pepper, lower heat to simmer and cook until tomatoes are soft.
 Add salt to taste.

-- Serve with pita bread of the side.
+- Serve with warm pita bread and enjoy.